 Some of the topics covered in this section include:

 - Provisioning VMs with Vagrant

 Since applications may not always behave as expected, Kubernetes offers various options for checking the health and status of your clusters.
 In this section, you will carry out hands-on practicals to try and identify issues with broken Kubernetes clusters.
 The topics undertaken in this section include:

 While troubleshooting Kubernetes issues can be a little overwhelming, with the knowledge gained in this section, you can practically debug your Kubernetes clusters to ensure efficiency.

 Kubernetes objects are created using a JSON file format.
 With JSON expressions, the Kubernetes control plane elements can filter and access specific fields in the objects and format the output.
 As a result, it is strongly recommended that you get a firm understanding of JSON notations to help you understand various resource types in Kubernetes and how to connect to various API resources within your Kubernetes cluster.
 The prerequisite class covers everything you need to know about JSON object notation, API references, and object schema.
 By the end of this part, you should be able to get, post, create, and delete Kubernetes objects in your cluster.

 Advanced Kubectl Commands

-The CKA exam tests on skills of a successful Kubernetes administrator in today’s high velocity IT environments.
+The CKA exam tests the skills of a successful Kubernetes administrator in today’s high-velocity IT environments.
 This is a practical lab that focuses on cluster operations and troubleshooting.
 The exam costs $375 and includes one free retake.
 It consists of 15-20 tasks to be solved in a CLI interface.
 The passing score for the CKA exam is currently 66%.
 The exam is taken online through a proctor.